Triangle (2009 British film): Production

+Although set in the American city of Miami, Florida, it was filmed in Brisbane and the Gold Coast, in the Australian state of Queensland, with a cast of mostly Australian actors.
+The writer-director wanted to maintain the link and, to do so, baptized the housing estate where Jess lives "Sunshine State", a nickname used for both Florida and Queensland.

+As for the auditions, the director has revealed that he chose Melissa George for the lead role after seeing her in the television series In Treatment, where she plays a young woman who feels a deep attraction for her psychotherapist.
+The role of Victor was assigned to the Australian actor Liam Hemsworth, this film being his second foray into film, despite having up to that point a longer resume as an actor in television series, rising to fame after this by joining the cast of films such as The Last Song, or the saga of The Hunger Games.

+To edit the sequence in which the camera passes through the mirror "following" the actress, Smith acknowledged having been inspired by one of the final shots of The Woman in the Window, by Fritz Lang.

 Release

 Triangle premiered at the London FrightFest Film Festival on 27 August 2009.
 It was released theatrically in the UK on 16 October 2009, in Belgium on 30 December 2009, and in the Netherlands on 21 January 2010.

 The movie grossed $894,985 in the UK, and $1,303,598 total worldwide.
 It did not receive a theatrical release in the US.

 Home media

 Icon Home Entertainment released Triangle on DVD and Blu-ray in the UK on 1 March 2010, with features including a commentary track by director Smith.
 First Look Studios distributed the film on DVD and Blu-ray in the US, releasing it on 2 February 2010.
 The American discs do not include the commentary track, nor some of the other extras on the British releases.